abhilashtengli/FeedWise/BackendTasks.md

 # Task

+## Note
+ - Need to add langchain to build feedwise
 ## 1. Add the extra reports which are not dependent on the external data
 - For this I need to make seperate 4 prompt in the each batch then retrivew them and process